Travelling with your bike

 - Wheelchairs and prams have priority.

-- Bicycle transport may be restricted during peak hours.
-Please observe any notes in the timetable.
+- For reasons of capacity, bicycle transport may not be possible or limited.
+Please note any hints in the timetable.

 - The safety of other passengers must be guaranteed at all times.